 Photographs by Syed Shahriyar

-This story is the second part of a series “Remnants of Kashmir’s Dead”
+This story is the third part of a series “Remnants of Kashmir’s Dead”